ropensci/nasapower/README.md

 [NASA-POWER](https://power.larc.nasa.gov) global meteorology, surface solar energy and climatology data in your R session as a tidy data frame `tibble` object for analysis and use in modelling or other purposes.
-POWER (Prediction Of Worldwide Energy Resource) data aare freely available for download with varying spatial resolutions dependent on the original dat and with several temporal resolutions depending on the POWER parameter and community.
+POWER (Prediction Of Worldwide Energy Resource) data are freely available for download with varying spatial resolutions dependent on the original dat and with several temporal resolutions depending on the POWER parameter and community.